ARTICLE I. NAME

 At the discretion of the President, ad hoc committees may be formed.
 Chairs of ad hoc committees report to a member of the Association Leadership as designated by the President.

-Each Board of Director’s term shall be three years in length.
+Each Board of Directors term shall be three years in length.
 Terms will be staggered with balanced representation from P-12/ and college/university.
-The current President of Association shall serve as a fourth and ex-officio member of the Board of Directors.
+The Past President and the President shall serve as ex-officio members of the Board of Directors.

 The office of Secretary is held for three years.